techieph/PhTamilCommons/README.md

 </dependency>
 ```

-This will work once the artifact is published to central maven repository
+This will work once the artifact is published to central maven repository.

 ### Building the Project